HillPhelmuth/AdventuresInSemanticKernel/README.md

 Play around with embeddings and similarities using your own or generated text snippets

 #### SK + Custom Hdbscan Clustering
-See how embeddings can be used to cluster text items, and then generate a title and topic list for each cluster using semantic plugins
+See how embeddings can be used to cluster text items, and then generate a title and summmary for each cluster using prompt plugins

 ### Tokens